sanju-zxt/smart-dashboard/README.md

 ---

+## ⭐ Support

-## ⭐ If you like this project
+If you found this project useful:

-Give it a ⭐ on GitHub and share your feedback!
+* ⭐ Star the repository
+* 🍴 Fork it
+* 📢 Share it

+---

+## 📄 License

+This project is open-source and available under the MIT License.